 The Yoga Studio of Corpus Christi would like to thank everyone for their support.
-Over the past eleven years we have developed a family feel in the studio and are always excited about welcoming new faces to the studio (as practitioners and teachers).
+Over the past fourteen years we have developed a family feel in the studio and are always excited about welcoming new faces to the studio (as practitioners and teachers).
 It is very exciting to be able to share yoga with someone and to watch them go through the process of self discovery.
 This is the reason the studio exists.
 With our library, workshops, teacher training, and availability to talk with your teachers on a personal level we are promoting your personal growth

 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness that most frightens us.
 We ask ourselves, “Who am I to be brilliant, gorgeous, talented, fabulous?”
 Actually, who are you not to be?
 You are a child of God.
 Your playing small does not serve the world.
 There is nothing enlightened about shrinking so that other people won’t feel insecure around you.
 We are all meant to shine, as children do.
 We were born to make manifest the glory of God that is within us.
 It’s not just in some of us; it’s in everyone.
 And as we let our own light shine, we unconsciously give other people permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others.”

 By Marianne Williamson from A Return To Love: Reflections on the Principles of A Course in Miracles